-Unrivaled in the industry due to their scale, scope and connectivity, Enbridge’s natural gas transmission and midstream pipeline assets cover about 26,000 miles (41,850 kilometers) in 31 U.S. states, five Canadian provinces and offshore in the Gulf of Mexico.
+Unrivaled in the industry due to its scale, scope and connectivity, Enbridge’s natural gas network moves about 19% of all gas consumed in the U.S. Our gas transmission and midstream pipelines cover about 23,850 miles (about 38,375 kilometers) in 30 U.S. states, five Canadian provinces and offshore in the Gulf of Mexico.
 They stretch from the far northeast corner of British Columbia to the southern tip of Texas, across to Florida and up into New England and the Atlantic provinces.
 (See Enbridge’s natural gas transmission and midstream assets on our interactive map.)

 Our natural gas transmission and midstream operations include:

-- The transportation of about 19.4 Bcf (billions of cubic feet per day) of natural gas;
+- The transportation of about 18.3 Bcf (billions of cubic feet per day) of natural gas

 - Algonquin Gas Transmission: Algonquin transports 3.12 Bcf/d of natural gas through 1,129 miles of pipeline in New England, New York and New Jersey